CryShana/CryBarEditor/Documentation/XSScriptingReference.md

 If there is a function `doSomething(id, param1, param2)` you can simply do `doSomething(id)` and the rest will use default values.
 This will be useful for functions with a ton of parameters you don't really need to touch.

+### Other references
+- [https://jehathor.github.io/AoM-Retold/RetoldFunctions.html](https://jehathor.github.io/AoM-Retold/RetoldFunctions.html) - contains functions extracted from AoMRetold executable
+- [Extracted Editor Triggers](triggers_reference.xml) (XML file with all triggers that the editor uses and which functions they map to in XS script)

 ---

 ## XS functions